 It can be difficult to keep up with fads.
 By the time you’re aware of the latest and hottest trends, they’re likely to be yesterday’s news.

-On the other hand, some diets like the Weight Watchers’ Diet, the Paleo Diet and the Keto Diet soar to popularity and remain there.
+On the other hand, some diets like the Weight Watchers’ Diet, the Atkins Diet, the Paleo Diet and the Keto Diet soar to popularity and remain there.
+They’re the ones that had an actual basis in medical science.

 Well over 50% of American adults now take dietary supplements, which makes safety a crucial consideration when discussing any supplement.